ProfessionalsEric Alan Stone

 Eric is an adjunct professor at the New York University School of Law, where he teaches patent litigation.
 Eric and his co-Deputy Chair Catherine Nyarady also write a regular column for the New York Law Journal on intellectual property litigation.

-Eric is also a general commercial litigator, trying cases and representing clients in state and federal courts across the country, and arbitrations here and overseas.
-Significant representations include:
+Eric is also a general commercial litigator, trying cases and representing clients in state and federal courts across the country, and arbitrations in the U.S. and overseas.
+Representative clients include:

 - Kohlberg & Company in Material Adverse Effect litigation related to the COVID-19 pandemic;